pine/noel/README.md

 ![Noel](noel.jpg)

 Noel is not a Blu-ray disc.
-Noel is a test runnner of chocolatey packages!
+Noel is a test runner of chocolatey packages!

+## Description
+Noel is a test runner for Chocolatey repository.
+Noel supports both packages of manual and automatic.
+It uses Ketarin as backend if builds automatic packages.
+Noel runs on CI.

 ## Usage
 ### Create settings